Updated April 27th, 2026

 In a work environment, where demands for focus and productivity are high, these symptoms can create unique difficulties.
 However, understanding ADHD in the workplace is essential for both employees and employers, as awareness leads to more supportive environments, better accommodations, and strategies to help individuals with ADHD thrive.

-There are 3 types of ADHD: ADHD inattentive type, ADHD impulsive presentation and ADHD combined type (which includes the symptoms of inattention and impulsivity).
-Below is a brief breakdown of these 3 symptom groups.
+There are 3 types of ADHD: inattentive, hyperactive-impulsive, and combined (which includes the symptoms of inattention and impulsivity).
+The list below highlights general ADHD symptoms, not the different ADHD types.

 People with ADHD may face specific challenges in the workplace due to the nature of their symptoms.
 Some common workplace problems can include: